 Respiratory Distress and Choking

 If your dog is gasping for air or gagging, it is possible he is choking or experiencing some other form of respiratory emergency.
-If able, carefully try to open your dog's mouth and look for an airway obstruction.
+If possible, carefully try to open your dog's mouth and look for an airway obstruction.
 If you see an object, you may try to remove it.
 Be careful not to get bitten!

 If the object cannot be removed, try lifting your dog off the ground with the head pointing down (for large dogs, lift the back end, elevating the abdomen).
 If the object does not fall out, you may need to try some different choking maneuvers for dogs.